RealityBending/RealityBending.github.io/content/jobs/phd.md

 ## What you will get

-- Join a young and dynamic team with a vibrant lab life
+- Join a dynamic team with a vibrant lab life
 - A supervisor that actually supervises 🤯
 - A super interesting research topic
+- A French-style thesis defense to celebrate your accomplishments 🧀🍷

 ## How to do a PhD in Psychology?